Remove Credit Inquiries From Your Credit Reports

 Every time you apply for credit and the credit grantor does a credit check on you, a credit inquiry is placed on your file.
 Even if you receive a credit card offer in the mail and you respond, your credit will almost certainly be checked and a credit inquiry will be added to your credit report.

-- Hard pull inquiries occur when you applied for new credit, like a credit card, or submitted a loan application for a car or home.
-Hard pull inquiries can affect your credit score.
+- A hard inquiry occurs when you applied for new credit, like a credit card, or submit a loan application for a car or home.
+A hard inquiry can affect your credit score.

-- Soft pull inquiries occur when an existing creditor pulls your credit to see what your current credit situation is or when a potential creditor pulls your credit to pre-approve you for credit that you have not actually applied for yet.
+- A soft inquiry occurs when an existing creditor pulls your credit to see what your current credit situation is or when a potential creditor pulls your credit to pre-approve you for credit that you have not actually applied for yet.
 Pulling your own credit is also considered a soft inquiry.
-Soft credit inquiries do not affect your credit score.
+A soft credit inquiry does not affect your credit score.

 Will Too Many Credit Inquiries Affect Your Credit Score?

 - Hard credit inquiries are bad because too many of them can indicate to a creditor that you're "credit hungry" and may be in financial trouble.

 - Worse yet, the creditor has reason to believe that you received many of the credit lines that are showing as inquiries, and that many of those credit lines have not yet appeared on your credit report.